Asadullah-Dal17/FirstOrderMotion/README.md

 python crop-video.py --inp some_youtube_video.mp4

-when you croping will be completed, it generate a command in the terminal in oder to crop the video cupy and paste that command and crop.mp4 will save into First order motion directory
+when croping will be completed, it generate a command in the terminal in oder to crop the video copy and paste that command and crop.mp4 will save into First order motion directory

 ## Command to generate animated video